-A bearish run-up in interest rates spooked the stock market Wednesday, and while a major shakeout may not yet be in the cards just now, analysts say it’s a sign of things to come as the world’s major central banks move to end easy policy.
+A recent bearish hike in interest rates spooked stock market investors from around the globe.
+While a major shakeup may not yet be in the cards just now, experts say it’s a sign of things to come as the world’s major banks move to end easy policy.

-Paulsen said higher rates could be healthy for stocks, at least initially.
-“This is a good example of the future.
+James Paulsen, Chief Investment Strategist at Leuthold Group said, “This is a good example of the future.
 If it goes on too long and too fast then it’s going to be too severe.
-If it’s pretty measured, I think we can handle [rising rates] for a while.”
+If it’s pretty measured, I think we can handle rising rates for a while.”

-Stocks traded sharply lower as yields touched their high point, with the Dow down 190 points Wednesday morning before erasing about half its losses.
+Stocks traded sharply, as yields touched their high point, with the downs averaging 190 points before erasing about half its losses.